Monitor and visualize movements of virtual prayer wheel with dizmo

 This project was triggered by Xaver Inglin, one of our Kickstarter Backers, who has built a ‘Prayer Wheel’ and equipped it with the WunderBar-Kit created by relayr.
 The main objective was to then monitor the movement of the real prayer wheel and to visualize the movements by spinning a virtual prayer wheel in dizmoSpace accordingly.

 WunderBar is a set of sensors to track temperature, humidity, sound, light, color, proximity, movement, and even home entertainment systems with an infrared transmitter.
+It can be used to monitor the movement of the prayer wheel.
 The collected data is then sent via WiFi into relayr’s cloud.

 The prayer wheel itself consists (from left to right) of a stand, a wheel, the Wunderbar gyroscope sensor and a barrel.